 Stainless steel tends to have insulating properties and will keep your baby’s milk warmer longer.
 Stainless steel is also easy to clean, less prone to scratches, and extremely durable.

-However, it’s difficult measure how much formula/breast milk your baby is getting with stainless steel bottles, and they are also hard to find and tend to be more pricey than the convenient plastic bottles (source).
+However, it’s difficult to measure how much formula/breast milk your baby is getting with stainless steel bottles, and they are also hard to find and tend to be more pricey than the convenient plastic bottles (source).

 Related Reading: What are the Best Bottles for Breastfed Babies?

 There are numerous choices when it comes to baby bottles, but no matter how much research you do and which choice you think is best, your baby may think differently and may ruin your well-thought-out plans.
 You may decide to use Joovy Boob glass bottles, but then your baby will only take milk out of Munchkin Latch plastic bottles.

 Because babies can be finicky, I would recommend buying just one or two bottles of a few different kinds, until you figure out which one your baby prefers.
 Then you can invest in a complete stash.
 Your baby will choose what’s right.